 Some come for the sweeping overlooks and deep valleys.
 Others prefer the roaring streams, gripping history and rich wildlife.
-In the multifaceted world of Great Smoky Mountains National Park you feel like a pioneer exploring new lands.
-But this time the best things to do in Great Smoky Mountains are already mapped out for you.
+In the untamed world of Great Smoky Mountains National Park, you feel like a pioneer exploring new lands.
+But this time around, the notable spots are already mapped out for you.

 The depths of the Smokies call your name.
-But for the best experience, make sure that you tick at least a few of these top things to do in Great Smoky Mountains National Park off.
+But for the best experience, make sure that you tick off at least a few of these enchanting things to do in the Great Smoky Mountains.

 1. Cruise on Roaring Fork Nature Motor Trail

-The 6 miles (10 km) Roaring Fork Nature Motor Trail is an iconic drive through the Smokies.
+The 6-mile (10 km) Roaring Fork Nature Motor Trail is an iconic drive through the Smokies.
 It treats you with grand vistas, waterfall trails and historic cabins.

-Right at the start of the Roaring Fork Nature Motor Trail the preserved Noah Ogle Place is positioned.
-Noah Ogle Place Nature Trail leads you around the homestead, where the settler and farmer Noah “Bud” Ogle used to live.
+Right at the start of the Roaring Fork Nature Motor Trail, the well-preserved Noah Ogle Place sits.
+The Noah Ogle Place Nature Trail leads you around the homestead, where the settler and farmer Noah “Bud” Ogle used to live.

-It’s a short trail, just 0.25 miles (400 m) long, but the cabin, barn and mill by Le Conte Creek prepare you for what to come.
+It’s a short trail of just 0.25 miles (400 m), but the cabin, barn and mill by Le Conte Creek prepare you for what to come.
 When you drive the Roaring Fork Nature Motor Trail, scenery is everywhere.

 2. Feel splashing Tennessee waterfalls

 Grotto Falls is one of the most famous waterfalls in the Smokies.
-That you can walk behind the falls adds some extra pleasure to the 3 miles (5 km) round trip Grotto Falls hike.
+That you can walk behind it adds some extra pleasure to the 3-mile (4.8 km) round-trip Grotto Falls hike.

-On the same side of the Smokies a 5.4 miles (9 km) round trip takes you to the misty Rainbow Falls.
-At the Smokies waterfall, which as you might have figured out already, a rainbow often appears.
+On the same side of the Smokies, a 5.4-mile (8.7 km) out-and-back trek takes you to the misty Rainbow Falls.
+At the Smokies waterfall — as you might have figured out already — a rainbow often appears.

 3. Ascend to the top of Clingmans Dome

 Clingmans Dome is the most elevated point in both Great Smoky Mountains National Park and Tennessee.
-Its 6,643 feet (2,025 m) even makes it the third highest US point east of Mississippi River.
+Its height 6,643 feet (2,025 m) even makes it the third tallest US point east of Mississippi River.

-For 7 miles (11 km) and almost all the way to the top Clingmans Dome Road traces the Tennessee and North Carolina border.
-Where the road ends a paved but steep 0.5 miles (0.8 km) long trail is all that remains.
+For 7 miles (11 km) and almost all the way to the top, Clingmans Dome Road traces the Tennessee and North Carolina border.
+Where the road ends, a paved but steep 0.5-mile (0.8 km) trail is all that remains.